Skip to content

 Their spouse or common-law partner is a Canadian citizen, a person registered as an Indian under the Indian Act, a permanent resident, or a temporary resident in accordance to the Immigration and Refugee Protection Act including a “protected person”; and / or

-The residential property is located in an area of Canada that is within a census agglomeration or a census metropolitan areas.
+The residential property is located in an area of Canada that is not within either a census agglomeration or a census metropolitan areas.

 • Census Metropolitan Areas must have a total population of at least 100,000, with 50,000 or more living in the core.